 Decontamination kills aquatic invasive species, whirling disease and other pathogens.
-Make decontamination a routine practice.
-Whenever you leave a waterbody, you should:
+Make decontamination a regular practice.
+Whenever you leave a water body, you should:

-- Clean mud, plants, animals or other debris from your boat and all equipment. - Drain the ballast tanks, bilge, live wells and motors (drop the foot on the lower unit and let the pint of water drain to the ground). - Dry your boat and equipment for seven days in the summer or for 18 days in the spring or fall.
-If it is winter, the drying time is 30 days or you can choose to freeze a properly
+- Clean mud, plants, animals or other debris from your boat and all equipment. - Drain the ballast tanks, bilge, live wells and motors (drop the foot on the lower unit and let the pint of water drain to the ground).

+Dry your boat and equipment for seven days in the summer or for 18 days in the spring or fall.
+In winter, the drying time is 30 days, or you can choose to freeze a properly winterized boat and equipment for three consecutive days.